Team Biden’s First Big China Meeting Descends Into Chaos

 The Biden administration’s first senior-level meeting with China quickly deteriorated into finger-pointing between Chinese and American officials, according to reporters present at the talks.

-Amid heightened U.S.-China tensions, Secretary of State Antony Blinken and National Security Adviser Jake Sullivan met with high-ranking Chinese officials, State Councilor Wang Yi and Chinese Communist Party foreign affairs chief Yang Jiechi, in Alaska on Thursday on their way back to trips to South Korea and Japan.
+Amid heightened U.S.-China tensions, Secretary of State Antony Blinken and National Security Adviser Jake Sullivan met with their Chinese counterparts, State Councilor Wang Yi and foreign affairs chief Yang Jiechi, in Alaska on Thursday.
+The U.S. officials stopped in Anchorage to attend the talks on their way back from trips to South Korea and Japan.

 CNN correspondent Kylie Atwood tweeted that, as camera crews were about to leave after opening remarks, Blinken asked them to stay because “he has more to add before they get down to work.”